By News Team

 It’s one of those age-old debates that tend to split friends down the middle in pubs and sports bars.
-Do you consider a nine-darter in darts or a 147 break in snooker to be a more impressive way to win a match?
+Do you consider a nine-darter in darts or a 147 break in snooker to be a greater feat?

 Both darts and snooker have undergone something of a renaissance in recent years.
-Thanks to significant investment from the likes of Barry Hearn’s Matchroom Sport, they have been transformed into major television attractions, spearheading phenomenal growth in the professional darts scene, and causing snooker becoming increasingly popular in Asia.
+Thanks to significant investment from the likes of Barry Hearn’s Matchroom Sport, they have been transformed into major television attractions, spearheading phenomenal growth in the professional darts scene, and causing snooker to become increasingly popular in Asia.

 The pinnacle for any darts or snooker player